dhellmann/pymotw-3/source/textwrap/index.rst

 middle of the output, so it is not formatted very cleanly.
-Removing the common whitespace prefix from all of the lines in the sample text with ``dedent()`` produces better results and allows the use of docstrings or embedded multi-line strings straight from Python code while removing the formatting of the code itself.
+Removing the common whitespace prefix from all of the lines in the sample text with ``dedent()`` produces better results and allows the use of docstrings or embedded multiline strings straight from Python code while removing the formatting of the code itself.
 The sample string has an artificial indent level introduced for illustrating this feature.